 Easy Leftover Turkey Noodle pasta dinner.
-This easy pasta dish features leftover turkey, sauteed vegetables, and egg noodles, all cooked in creamy sauce.
+This easy pasta dish features leftover turkey, sautéed vegetables, and egg noodles, all cooked in creamy sauce.
 Great way to use up leftover turkey and vegetables from the holiday dinner.

-Tips for making the best Turkey Noodle Dinner:
+Tips for Making the Best Turkey Noodle Dinner:

 If available, use both dark meat and breast meat from the turkey.
 Dark meat is a lot more flavorful so it will add more taste to the dish.

 When cooking onions, get them nicely browned.
 So much more flavor comes from the caramelization than just slightly cooked onions.

 Leftover carrots can be used here, even if the carrots were glazed.
 If using cooked carrots, add them to the pan last, right before adding flour.

 The best way to get the most flavor out of garlic is to smash it before adding to the cooking pan.
 Smashing garlic releases its oil and makes it more potent and flavorful.

 To smash garlic, I recommend people use a metal spatula if available.
 To avoid injuring yourself with a knife, I don’t tell people to use a knife unless they know how.

 Peel garlic cloves and lay them on the cutting board.
 Place spatula flat over the garlic clove and hit the spatula hard with your hand, smashing the garlic below.